-All across the country, firefighters, military personnel, and communities are filing firefighting foam cancer lawsuits.
-These lawsuits allege that the companies making firefighting foam knew of the inherent dangers of their products, yet failed to warn the public of these risks, most notably the risk of cancer due to exposure.
+Across the country, firefighters, military personnel, and entire communities are filing firefighting foam cancer lawsuits.
+These lawsuits allege that the companies making this firefighting foam linked to several types of cancer knew of the inherent dangers of their products yet failed to warn the public of these risks.

 What is Firefighting Foam?